Kamalini Mukherji discography

 Kamalini Mukherji (Bengali: কমলিনী মুখোপাধ্যায়; born 17 October 1979) is an Indian vocalist who performs Bengali music, specifically, Rabindra Sangeet.
-Mukherji has released 12 music albums with HMV Saregama, one of the leading music labels in India.
+Mukherji has released 12 music albums with Saregama, one of the leading music labels in India.

 Dakshinee Purashkar Bijoyee-Shilpi (2003)

 This album is a compilation of 18 songs by Dakshinee Purashkar awardees.
 This award is given by Dakshinee, a leading academy in Kolkata promoting Rabindra Sangeet, each year to exceptionally promising students of Rabindra Sangeet, across multiple reputed institutions that teach the art form.